 Step-by-Step Cooking Tips for Best Results

-1. Sauté Aromatics Properly
+1. Sauté the Aromatics First

 2. Brown the Meat Well